Menu

 JONTARIUS HAYWOOD

-Jontarius Haywood has been appointed to complete a 1-year term on the board of directors.
 Jontarius currently serves as a school counselor in the Cleveland School District.
 He is a National Certified Counselor (NCC), National Certified School Counselor (NCSC), and a member of Chi Sigma Iota International Counseling Honor Society.
 He earned his B.A. in Journalism from the University of Mississippi, M.A. in Teaching/ English Ed., and then his M.S. and Ed.S. in School Counseling from Delta State University.
 Jontarius has a strong desire to serve others and is looking forward to his service to the Magnolia State School Counselor Association and the students we serve.

 BOARD MEMBER (2025)